Cosmo-Tech/azure-sample-webapp/doc/scenarioParametersConfiguration.md

 For columns of type `date`, when providing values for the options `minValue`, `maxValue` and `defaultValue`, the **ISO format** is recommended (these values will be forwarded to the standard JS `Date` constructor).

+> **Warning**
+>
+> If your project uses ADX and if the option `sendInputParametersToDataWarehouse` is enabled in your run templates, then
+> it seems that some column names may be conflicting with Kusto keywords (for instance, naming a column "time" may cause
+> errors during the scenario run).

 Example:

 ```yaml